wemake-services/caddy-gen/README.md

 There are several options to configure:
 - `virtual.host` is basically a domain name, see [`Caddy` docs](https://caddyserver.com/docs/proxy)
+- `virtual.alias` (optional) domain alias, useful for `www` prefix with redirect.
+For example `www.myapp.com`.
+Alias will always redirect to the host above.
 - `virtual.port` exposed port of the container
 - `virtual.tls_email` could be empty, unset or set to [valid email](https://caddyserver.com/docs/tls)